 We proceed in the following steps.
 The next section highlights the importance of concepts of regulatory stringency for theories of private governance and then reviews conceptual and measurement approaches taken by scholars to date.
 We show how most studies employ abstract definitions or select evidence, leading to seemingly contradictory conclusions and frustrating efforts to assess theories.
 In response, section three presents a two-part framework for measuring scope, prescriptiveness, and policy settings and the nine possible patterns of relative change.
 While this two-part framework can be applied to any regulation, we focus on private governance where, compared to public policy scholarship, policy content has been given relatively less systematic attention.

 In section 4, we apply our framework to competing private regulations in the forestry sector.
 We select the case of forest certification because of its long history of private governance and often highly polarized efforts among competing programs to achieve, or maintain, rulemaking authority.
 Applying our framework reveals a pattern that no study of which we are aware had predicted: a general pattern of “upwardly diverging” stringency when comparing the two major U.S. national-level forestry certification programs on prescriptiveness.
-The activist-backed program started at a higher overall level of prescriptiveness and increased on more key issues than the industry-backed program, producing a pattern where both programs “ratchet up” but also diverge in prescriptiveness.
-Through issue-by-issue qualitative comparison of specific requirements, we also reflect on the substantive nature of change over time.
-For example, in 2010, each program changed most on issues where it already had the more prescriptive requirements (ecological issues for the activist-backed program and forestry-sector capacity issues for the industry-backed program).
-But in 2015, the industry-backed program adopted requirements on several ecological issues that were historically emphasized by its competitor.
-These findings and resulting new empirical puzzles highlight the importance of careful measurement and offer exciting avenues for future research, which we outline in section 5.
+The program with widespread initial support by activists started at a higher overall level of prescriptiveness and increased on more key issues than those standards from the program created, and back, by most industrial firms and their association.
+This produced a pattern where both programs “ratchet up” but also diverge in prescriptiveness.
+Our framework also allows us to conduct an issue-by-issue qualitative comparison of specific requirements to assess how substantive requirements changed over time.
+We find that in 2010, each program changed most on issues where it already had the more prescriptive requirements (ecological issues for the program backed by most activists and forestry-sector capacity issues created by the industry association).
+However in 2015, the industry-backed program adopted requirements on several ecological issues that were historically emphasized by its competitor.
+These findings and resulting new empirical puzzles that confront existing theories and highlight the importance of careful measurement and offer important avenues for future research, which we outline in section 5.